 The consequences of torture are very individual and will remain a part of the life of every victim or torture survivor.
 The consequences can be physical as well as psychological and have to be treated by professional and trained experts.

-Torture can have long term physical and psychological consequences on the victims
+Torture can have long term physical and psychological consequences on the victims.

 These consequences need to be discovered and addressed through the provision of assistance and rehabilitation measures.

-Prometheus aim to improve and enhance the knowledge about torture in Greece and to establish a network of young professionals that work or are likely to work with torture victims
+Prometheus aim to improve and enhance the knowledge about torture in Greece and to establish a network of young professionals that work or are likely to work with torture victims.

-In addition the staff of the Rehabilitation Unit has also received training on the identification and rehabilitation procedures and how to use a cross-disciplinary approach in the treatment of torture victims.
+The program’s professionals have also received training on the identification and rehabilitation procedures and how to use a cross-disciplinary approach in the treatment of torture victims.